-While the USDA allows certain disaster unemployment assistance to be excluded from income for SNAP purposes, the agency has advised states that pandemic unemployment payments authorized under the CARES Act do not meet the same criteria and must be counted as income when calculating SNAP eligibility.
+While the USDA allows certain disaster unemployment assistance to be excluded from income for SNAP purposes, the 1st round of federal pandemic unemployment benefits ($600 weekly) authorized under the CARES Act were required to be counted as income when calculating SNAP eligibility.

 I've lost work and income due to the coronavirus pandemic, but did not receive a formal termination notice from my employer.
 How can I show loss of income when applying for SNAP benefits?